-- 1.1 That Committee invites the Pension Board to raise any relevant matters or concerns which the Committee should consider. - 1.2 Note the unaudited Annual Report for the year ended 31 March 2015 for the Lothian Pension Fund, the Lothian Buses Pension Fund and the Scottish Homes Pension Fund.
+- 1.1 That Committee invites the Pension Board to raise any relevant matters or concerns which the Committee should consider. - 1.2 Highlight any points that it would like to raise at the Pensions Committee on 30 September 2015. - 1.3 Note the audited Annual Report for the year ended 31 March 2015 for the Lothian Pension Fund, the Lothian Buses Pension Fund and the Scottish Homes Pension Fund.